shreekar-for-su/shreekar-for-su.github.io/_posts/2021-7-7-Your-Vote-Counts.md

 Shreekar is passionate about making a difference in people's lives and has dedicatedly worked towards his aims.
 By voting for Shreekar, be rest assured your vote is going towards a hardworking and dedicated candidate who will work for the batch's best interests.

-Be sure to check the "About" section for Shreekar's work and achievements.
+Be sure to check the [About](https://shreekar-for-su.github.io/about/) section for Shreekar's work and achievements.